CA Tax Tools

 How are payroll deductions calculated in Canada?

-Canadian payroll deductions consist of income tax, CPP, and EI.
-Income tax is withheld based on your annualised pay using federal and provincial brackets.
-CPP is deducted at 5.95% on pensionable earnings up to the YMPE of $74,600 for 2026.
+Canadian payroll deductions consist of three components: income tax, Canada Pension Plan (CPP), and Employment Insurance (EI).
+Income tax is withheld based on your annualised pay period income applied to federal and provincial brackets.
+CPP is deducted at 5.95% on pensionable earnings above the $3,500 basic exemption, up to the Year's Maximum Pensionable Earnings (YMPE) of $74,600 for 2026.
 EI is deducted at 1.63% (1.30% in Quebec) on insurable earnings up to $68,900 for 2026.

 When do CPP and EI deductions stop during the year?

-CPP1 stops once year-to-date earnings reach the YMPE of $74,600 for 2026.
-CPP2 applies at 4% on earnings between $74,600 and $85,000, then stops at that second ceiling.
-EI stops once year-to-date insurable earnings reach $68,900.
-After these ceilings are met, your take-home pay increases for the remaining pay periods of the year.
+CPP1 deductions stop once your year-to-date earnings reach the YMPE of $74,600 for 2026.
+CPP2 applies at 4% on earnings between $74,600 and $85,000, then stops.
+EI deductions stop once your year-to-date insurable earnings reach the maximum insurable earnings of $68,900 for 2026.
+After these ceilings are reached mid-year, your take-home pay increases for the remaining pay periods — typically late September to mid-October for a $90k salary paid bi-weekly.

 How much does my employer pay for CPP and EI?

-Employers match CPP contributions at a 1:1 ratio — the same 5.95% (CPP1) and 4% (CPP2) rates as the employee.
-For EI, employers pay 1.4× the employee premium.
-These employer contributions are on top of your salary and add roughly $4,000–$5,000 per year to the employment cost for a $75,000 salary.
-The calculator shows both employee deductions and total employer cost.
+Employers match CPP contributions dollar-for-dollar at the same 5.95% rate (plus CPP2 at 4%).
+For EI, employers pay 1.4 times the employee premium — so if you pay $100 in EI, your employer pays $140.
+These employer contributions are in addition to your salary and represent a significant payroll cost.
+For a $75,000 salary, employer CPP and EI contributions add roughly $4,000–$5,000 per year to the total employment cost.
+The calculator above shows both employee deductions and the full employer cost breakdown.

 Are payroll deductions different in Quebec?

 Yes.
-Quebec residents pay a lower federal EI rate of 1.30% instead of 1.63% because they contribute to the Quebec Parental Insurance Plan (QPIP) separately.
-Federal income tax for Quebec residents is also reduced by a 16.5% Quebec Abatement, as Quebec administers its own provincial income tax through Revenu Québec.
-Provincial tax rates in Quebec range from 14% to 25.75%.
+Quebec residents pay a lower federal EI rate of 1.30% instead of 1.63% because they contribute to the Quebec Parental Insurance Plan (QPIP) separately at 0.494%.
+Federal income tax for Quebec residents is also reduced by a 16.5% Quebec Abatement since Quebec administers its own provincial income tax through Revenu Québec.
+Quebec provincial tax rates range from 14% to 25.75%, and Quebec residents have separate QPP contributions instead of CPP (with similar rates and ceilings).

 What is CPP2 and who pays it?